engrtee/DataEngineering-Project/README.md

 # DataEngineering-Project

+Data Engineering Project
-This project involves downloading a dataset, creating a data model, performing data cleansing, creating tables in MySQL using Python, and loading the data.
+This project focuses on downloading a dataset, creating a data model, performing data cleansing, creating tables in MySQL using Python, and loading the data into the database.
+The purpose of this documentation is to provide a comprehensive guide for setting up and running the project successfully.

 Prerequisites
-Before running the code, ensure you have the following prerequisites installed:
+Before running the code, please ensure that you have the following prerequisites installed:

 Python 3.x
 MySQL server
-Additionally, the project requires an internet connection to download the dataset.
+Additionally, an internet connection is required to download the dataset.

 Installation
+To get started with the project, follow these steps:

 Clone the repository to your local machine: bash
 Copy code